Kyle Trask: Professional career

+Tampa Bay Buccaneers

-Trask was selected by the Tampa Bay Buccaneers in the second round, 64th overall, of the 2021 NFL Draft.
+Trask was selected by the Tampa Bay Buccaneers in the second round, 64th overall, of the 2021 NFL draft.
 On June 8, 2021, Trask signed his four-year rookie contract with the Buccaneers, worth $5.54 million and a $1.39 million signing bonus.

+In Week 18 of the 2022 season, Trask made his NFL debut against the Atlanta Falcons, passing for 23 yards.

+Trask re-signed with the Buccaneers on March 14, 2025.
+Trask was released by the Buccaneers on August 26.

+Atlanta Falcons

+On November 19, 2025, Trask signed with the Atlanta Falcons practice squad.

 NFL career statistics

 Personal life

 Trask was named after Kyle Field, Texas A&M University's football stadium, as his parents and several other family members attended there.
 His grandfather, Orville Trask, was a defensive tackle and team captain for the Houston Oilers team that won the 1960 and 1961 American Football League championships.